january3/lua_for_r_users/README.md

 produces 0, and not 2.
 That means, function ff modified the original array a.

+## No vectors, and strings are objects

+In R, basically everything is either a vector or a list or a function.
+In lua, everything is either a scalar or a table or a function (remarkably, almost everything in these two sententces is wrong, but it is a good approximation).
+And strings are objects inheriting from the class `string`, so if you have a function like `string.find(str, pattern)` you can simply write `str:find(pattern)`.
+Neat.

 ## Iterators

 Don't let me start on iterators.

 ## There is no vectorization (by default)